 Coyotes are relatively new to the Maryland area, first appearing in 1972.
 Since that time, population densities have expanded greatly.
 Highest densities are found in Western Maryland and the lowest occur on the Eastern Shore of Maryland.

 Beavers live near the water.
-Beavers cut down small-medium trees to dam up streams and rivers to create ponds.
-One beaver can cut down over 200 trees in a year.
+They cut down small-medium trees to dam up streams and rivers to create ponds.
+One beaver can usually cut down over 200 trees in a year.

 When threatened, striped skunks will try to flee or will stomp their front feet as a warning signal.
 However, if the skunk continues to feel threatened, the skunk will stand upright on its front feet and spray a very foul smelling liquid (called butyl mercaptan) out of scent glands in its backside.